You can arrange a free loan of a bike from the SSB Bike Bank, on a first come basis

 For information see https://www.gov.uk/guidance/the-highway-code;

-The new Highway Code book will be available in April 2022.
+The new Highway Code book is also available.
 You can read the text here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1041273/the-highway-code-alteration-to-the-highway-code.pdf

 For a comparison table showing the changes, see: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1037306/table-of-change-to-the-highway-code.pdf